assyrianic/Tagha/README.md

 * uses computed gotos (the ones that use a void\*) which is 20%-25% faster than a switch {[citation](http://eli.thegreenplace.net/2012/07/12/computed-goto-for-efficient-dispatch-tables)}.
 * Tagha is "64-bit" as the registers and memory addresses are 64-bit. (will run slower on 32-bit systems/OSes).
 * Embeddable.
+* Does no memory allocation at all, thus no garbage collecting.
 * scripts can call host-defined functions (Native Interface).
 * host can give arguments and call script functions and retrieve return values.
 * host can bind its own global variables to script-side global variables by name (the script-side global variable must be a pointer).
 * integer & float arithmetic, (un)conditional jumps, comparison operations, and stack and memory manipulations.
 * function call and return opcodes automatically execute function prologues and epilogues.
 * little-endian format (only).
 * small.
-The runtime environment static library is only <50kb.
+The runtime environment static library is <50kb.
 * Tagha is not natively threaded, this is by design, this is so any developer can thread Tagha in anyway they wish whether by having a single VM instance run multiple scripts in a multi-threaded way OR use an array of Tagha VM instances each running their own scripts in a threaded manner.
 * Speed, tagha is very fast for a virtual machine that does not use a JIT.
 * Memory safe, tagha can sandbox scripts that have safemode enabled.